Fix “Error Establishing A Database Connection” in WordPress

 • Use FTP or File Manager to rename the wp-content/plugins folder to plugins_old.

-• Access your website to check if the issue is resolved.
+• Access your website to verify if the issue has been resolved.

 • Rename the folder back and reactivate plugins one by one to identify the culprit.